Love You to the Moon and Back: A Monochrome Space Theme

 How do you throw a monochrome space theme?
 You planet of course! (haha, thanks to my very punny sister)

 For the background, I decided to do a custom banner.
 I wanted the monochrome space theme’s slogan to be somewhere in the party decor, and this ended up being the perfect spot.
-It was in view of entering guests, and gave them an idea of a great place to mingle.
 To give dimension to the backdrop, metallic balloons floated on either side, and a silver crescent moon paired well next to the writing.
 Lastly, monochrome space desserts and a black sequin tablecloth blanketed the area to keep to the monochrome party theme.

 The monochrome space desserts were something I had a lot of fun coming up with!
 The spread was created by a combination of local shops and myself.

-Dainty Sprinkles Co. really helped my vision of the cake come together with their Chasing Rainbows mix.
-It added the perfect and sole pop of color to the party!
+These rainbow sprinkles added the perfect and sole pop of color to the party!
 (Tip: I took two store bought cakes from Save-on, put them on top of each other and did another layer of icing.
+Then added a few star picks and Charles’ mini space toys.
 Quick and Easy!)
-Their Night Out mix was a perfect monochrome combo for the cupcakes, sugar cookies and tablescape.

 City Macaron, made delicious macaroons that resembled the galaxy.
 And I’m not kidding when I say delicious!
 I had them for breakfast the next morning.
 We choose the blueberry and coconut flavors for this event.
 MMM!
 And fluffy clouds of goodness where created by Fluff Gourmet Marshmallows.
 A fun treat, perfect for little hands!